-Mr. Mitau, who has been a director of Graco since 1990, is Executive Vice President, General Counsel and Secretary of U.S. Bancorp, a bank holding company.
-U.S. Bank Trust National Association, South Dakota, a subsidiary of U.S. Bancorp, is the lead bank in a syndicate of ten banks with which the Company entered into a five-year \$190,000,000 reducing revolving credit facility.
-The July 2, 1998 repurchase of 5,800,000 shares of the Company's common stock from the Company's largest shareholder, the Trust under the Will of Clarissa L. Gray, was financed in part by an initial borrowing of \$158,000,000 under this credit facility.
-As of March 5, 1999, \$109,509,000 is outstanding under this credit facility.
-For further information see footnote E to the Company's financial statements in its annual report on Form 10-K for fiscal year 1998.
+Mr. Mitau, who has been a director of Graco since 1990, is Executive Vice President-Corporate Development, General Counsel and Secretary of U.S. Bancorp, a bank holding company.
+U.S. Bank National Association is the lead bank in a syndicate of ten banks with which the Company entered into a five-year \$190,000,000 reducing revolving credit facility.
+The July 2, 1998 repurchase of 5,800,000 shares of the Company's common stock from the Company's largest shareholder, the Trust under the Will of Clarissa L. Gray, was financed in part by an initial borrowing of \$158,000,000 under this credit facility, \$56,000,000 of which remained outstanding as of March 3, 2000.
+For further information see footnote F to the Company's financial statements in its annual report to shareholders for fiscal year 1999.